newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 ### Tales of the Crimson Foes
 ---
-11 November 2024 | Happy Rememberance Day to all
+11 November 2024 | Happy Remembrance Day to all
 ---